weinsteinjack/AG-AISOFTDEV/README.md

 ## 📄 License & Support

 * **License:** These materials are licensed for classroom use by Digital Ethos Academy cohorts.
-If you need clarification on redistribution rights, contact your program coordinator before sharing content outside your organisation.
+If you need clarification on redistribution rights, contact your program coordinator before sharing content outside your organization.
 * **Support:**
   * Environment or dependency issues – follow the troubleshooting section in the Environment Setup Guide.
   * Lab blockers – compare your progress with the matching notebook in `Solutions/`.